 The problem we face now, is how do we make sense of all the feedback (data) that is coming in?

-Below are 6 steps to follow to develop a solid strategy for making sure you receive maximum insight and effect from your customer feedback.
+Below are 6 steps to follow to develop a solid strategy for making sure you receive maximum insight and effect from your customer feedback to do feedback analysis.

-1. Collect all your all your feedback in a single environment.
+1. Collect all your customer feedback in a single environment

 One of the biggest challenges in any strategy of dealing with customer feedback, is that reviews, comments and survey results are constantly collecting in a LOT of different places.

 This makes it extremely time consuming to continuously track and make sure you are responding to or even hearing all of the feedback that is being left for you by your customers,